schollz/miditocv/README.md

 end
 ```

-This function is special, in that it *can be linked to a clock output*, but if it is not linked to a clock output it will run at the tempo of the global clock.
+This function is special, in that it *can be linked to a clock output*, but if it is not linked to a clock output it will run at the tempo defined by the `bpm` variable.

 ### `on_knob(value,shift,button)`